micwik/ArnLib/doc/Description.md

 Persistent Arn Data Objects    {#gen_persistArnobj}
 ---------------------------
 The _server_ must use ArnPersist to support the persistance service.
-As a standard _persist storage_, _Arn Data Objects_ are stored in a SQLite database.
+As a standard _persist storage_, _ARN Data Objects_ are stored in a SQLite database.
 It's also possible to store each object as a file.

-The _mount point_ (path) for collecting the persistent _Arn Data objects_ is set by ArnPersist::setMountPoint().
-For server applications this is typically set to "/", which makes all _Arn Data Objects_ potential persistent.
-In client applications the _mount point_ is typically restricted to Arn::pathLocal, which only saves local _Arn Data Objects_ in the local _persist storage_.
+The _mount point_ (path) for collecting the persistent _ARN Data objects_ is set by ArnPersist::setMountPoint().
+For server applications this is typically set to "/", which makes all _ARN Data Objects_ potential persistent.
+In client applications the _mount point_ is typically restricted to Arn::pathLocal, which only saves local _ARN Data Objects_ in the local _persist storage_.

-Any connected _client_ or the _server_ can make an _Arn Data Object_ persistent.
+Any connected _client_ or the _server_ can make an _ARN Data Object_ persistent.
 It's just to open an ArnItem to the object and change _mode_ to _Save_.
 > ArnItem  arnMaxLevel; <Br>
 > arnMaxLevel.addMode( Arn::ObjectMode::Save); <Br>
 > arnMaxLevel.open("//config/Level/Max/value"); <Br>

-When the _Arn Data Object_ is set to _Save_ mode, it's automatically loaded by the ArnPersist.
+When the _ARN Data Object_ is set to _Save_ mode, it's automatically loaded by the ArnPersist.
 At the _server_ this is instantly done.
 A _client_ has to wait for the value to get synced from the _server_.
 It's convenient to use ArnDepend to get a signal when the value is loaded and ready to use.

-When the _Arn Data Object_ is changed, it will be automatically saved by ArnPersist.
+When the _ARN Data Object_ is changed, it will be automatically saved by ArnPersist.
 There is a delay from first change of the object until the saving is done, see ArnItem::setDelay().
 This allows for intensive updates of the object without choking down the server with saving operations.

 It's possible to mark an object in the SQLite data base as _mandatory_.
-In this way the _Arn Data Object_ is set as _persistent_ and gets loaded at start of ArnPersist.
+In this way the _ARN Data Object_ is set as _persistent_ and gets loaded at start of ArnPersist.
 <Br><Br>

 ### Saving objects in files ###    {#gen_fileArnobj}
-To use the _persistent_ storing of _Arn Data Objects_ in files, the _root_ directory is set by: ArnPersist::setPersistDir().
-This can also be combined with support of VCS (version control system).See ArnPersist::setVcs().
+To use the _persistent_ storing of _ARN Data Objects_ in files, the _root_ directory is set by: ArnPersist::setPersistDir().
+This can also be combined with support of VCS (version control system).
+See ArnPersist::setVcs().
 Currently there is a support module for _git_.

 In the _root_ directory and below, all (VCS) persistent files are stored.
-The _root_ directory corresponds to the _root_ in Arn tree.
+The _root_ directory corresponds to the _root_ in %Arn tree.

 > Example: _root_ directory is set to "/usr/local/arn_persist".
-There > is a file stored at "/usr/local/arn_persist/@/doc/help.html".
-This > file will be mapped to Arn at "//doc/help.html".
+There is a file stored
+> at "/usr/local/arn_persist/@/doc/help.xhtml".
+This file will be mapped to %Arn at
+> "//doc/help.xhtml".

-Any files stored in the _root_ directory and below, get loaded into their _Arn Data Object_ with _mode_ set as _persistent_ at start of ArnPersist.
+Any files stored in the _root_ directory and below, get loaded into their _ARN Data Object_ with _mode_ set as _persistent_ at start of ArnPersist.

 The files get updated in a similar way to the data base update.